Deep Learning Based Superposition Coded Modulation for Hierarchical Semantic Communications over Broadcast Channels: Experiment Results

 \subsubsection{Performance Metrics}

 For the coarse and fine classification tasks, we use classification accuracy to evaluate the performance.
-For the image recovery task, we use peak-signal-to-noise ratio (PSNR) to denote the performance, which is defined as
+For the image recovery task, we utilize the pixel-wise performance metric PSNR and the perceptual metric MS-SSIM\cite{wang2003multiscale} to evaluate the performance.

-where MAX is the maximum possible pixel value of the image.
 We define the transmission rate $r$ as the ratio between the number of channel uses and the dimension of the images, \emph{i.e.},